pkgcore/pkgcheck/README.rst

 Checking just an overlay does not work very well since pkgcheck needs to know about profiles and checks if all dependencies are available.
 To do this you will usually have to specify a base or "source" repo to pull this data from.
-You can set this with ``pcheck --overlayed-repo`` or the ``pcheck -o`` shorthand, or you can set it in the configuration file as part of a suite__ definition.
+You can set this with ``pkgcheck --overlayed-repo`` or the ``pkgcheck -o`` shorthand, or you can set it in the configuration file as part of a suite__ definition.

 __ Suites_